 Day 5 - 6: Nuremberg (2 nights)

-From Munich, you can take a bus to Nuremberg, where you will be able to see German history up close.
-The Imperial Castle is the best place to start your journey in Nuremberg.
 The castle was built hundreds of years ago, and the surrounding area is concentrated with historical buildings, some of which have been converted into museums where you can learn about the medieval history of Germany.

-Nuremberg is also famous for its Christmas market, and if you are traveling around the end of the year, you will be able to experience one of the best Christmas markets in Europe.
+Nuremberg is also famous for its Christmas Market, and if you are traveling around the end of the year, you will be able to experience one of the best Christmas markets in Europe.
 Even in October, I was able to see a market fully packed with people buying and hanging out in the square.

 If you are interested in the dark history of the Nazi regime in Germany, you should also visit the Nazi Party Rally Grounds.
 There is a museum in the unfinished remains of the Congress Hall of the former Nazi party rallies where a permanent exhibition titled "Fascination and Terror" is held.